National Redress Scheme ReviewKoffels

 The National Redress Scheme is an alternative to pursuing legal action through the court system.
 When an applicant is presented with an offer by the National Redress Scheme for redress in the form of a payment, they have the opportunity to either accept or reject that offer.

-In accepting such an offer, an applicant will sign away their rights to made any further claims against the organisation for the abuse they suffered.
+In accepting such an offer, an applicant will sign away their rights to make any further claims against the organisation for the abuse they suffered.
 This will prevent an applicant from the pursuing a claim through the courts.

 However, if you do not accept a payment, you are not prevented from exploring your legal options through the court system.
 The vast majority of cases (estimated to be in excess of 90%) never make it to a court hearing/trial as they are settled prior to hearing.